 Brushing and Toothpaste for Children

 Even before your child's teeth have come in, it's important to start mouth care.
 Using a damp washcloth or piece of gauze, gently rub it over your infant's gums to help clean the mouth.
 Brushing your child's teeth should begin when the first tooth appears.
 Use a small amount of fluoride toothpaste, about the size of a grain of rice, on a soft-bristled toothbrush.
 When your child is about 3 years old, you can use a pea-sized amount of toothpaste.
-Your child will need help brushing his or her teeth until the age of about 7 or 8.
+Your child will need help brushing their teeth until about age 7 or 8.

 The importance of brushing

 The single best way to remove harmful plaque from teeth and gums is to brush teeth regularly and correctly.
+At least twice a day is advised.
 Plaque is a thin, sticky film loaded with bacteria.

 What is the correct method for teeth brushing?